RedPointGlobal/redpoint-mdm/README.md

     - 8 vCPUs and 32 GB memory per node
     - 20 GB or more free disk space per node

+- Kubernetes Cluster Networking
+   - Azure CNI for cluster in Azure (AKS)
+   - VPC-Native for clusters in Google Cloud (GKE)
+   - Amazon VPC CNI for clusters in AWS (EKS)

 ### Prerequisites

 Before you install MDM, you must: